qleveque/pyqo/README.md

 $ i so -a https://stackoverflow.com/
 $ # open the two websites on the existing webbrowser window
 $ i github so
-$ # open github and performs a google search for 'python' on a new webbrowser window
+$ # open github and performs a google search for 'python'
-$ i -n github -g python
+$ i github -g python
 ```

 ## Command ``c``